 Printer Friendly (PDF)

-- Always install WallShield IT in a “weatherboard or shingle fashion” with the upper courses lapped on top of the courses below, use the dotted line provided at 6” below the top edge.
+- Always install in a “weatherboard or shingle fashion” with the lower courses lapped under the upper courses.

 - Sustains six (6) months (180) days UV and climate exposure prior to cladding installation.